Our ConstitutionDownload a .pdf version of this constitution here

 - Membership is required to be in receipt of membership benefits.
 Details of membership benefits can be found here https://eol-doula.uk/join-eol-doula-uk-membership/

 Approval for Membership

-All applications for membership must be approved by the Chair and Secretary of End of Life Doula UK acting jointly.
-The decision to approve or decline an application is at their discretion and is final.
-Reasons for not accepting an application include, but are not limited to, acting in a way which is believed to be lacking in integrity; bringing End of Life Doula UK or Living Well Dying Well into disrepute; denigrating, in a public forum, Living Well Dying Well, End of Life Doula UK and any individual within the Network; mis representing experience or training with LWDW; operating in a manner which is not congruent with the Code of Practice.
+All applications for membership must be approved by a minimum of two Directors of the CIC.
+The decision to approve or decline an application is at the Directors’ discretion and is final.
+Reasons for not accepting an application include but are not limited to, acting in a way which is believed to be lacking in integrity; bringing EOLDUKor Living Well Dying Well into disrepute; denigrating, in a public forum, Living Well Dying Well, EOLDUKor any individual within the network; misrepresenting experience or training with LWDW; and operating in a manner which is not congruent with EoLDUK’s Code of Practice.
 Similarly, these are grounds for withdrawing membership.